kthohr/optim/docs/source/api/pso.rst

 Let :math:`X^{(i)}` denote the :math:`N \times d` dimensional array of input values at stage :math:`i` of the algorithm, where each row corresponds to a different vector of candidate solutions.

 1. Update the velocity and position matrices.
-Sample two :math:`d`-dimensional iid uniform random vectors, :math:`R_C, R_S`.
+Sample two :math:`d`-dimensional IID uniform random vectors, :math:`R_C, R_S`.

    Update each velocity vector using: